 RITUXAN after first-line CVP induction more than doubled the likelihood of remaining progression-free at 2.3-year follow-up

-Safety for single-agent RITUXAN for low-grade NHL after first-line CVP chemotherapy
+Single-agent RITUXAN for low-grade NHL after first-line CVP chemotherapy

-- Neutropenia was the only Grade 3 or 4 adverse reaction that occurred more frequently (≥2%) in the RITUXAN arm compared with those who received no further therapy (4% vs 1%)
+- Neutropenia was the only Grade 3 or 4 adverse reaction that occurred more frequently (≥2%) in the RITUXAN arm compared with those who received no further therapy (4% vs. 1%)

 - Hochster H, Weller E, Gascoyne RD, et al. Maintenance rituximab after cyclophosphamide, vincristine, and prednisone prolongs progression-free survival in advanced indolent lymphoma: results of the randomized phase III ECOG 1496 study.
 J Clin Oncol.
 2009;27:1607-1614.